jackmott/FastNoise-SIMD/README.md

 # FastNoise SIMD
 Ultra fast Perlin and Simplex noise functions sped up with SSE2,SSE4, and AVX2 instructions.
+If you are interested in this you may want to refer to: https://github.com/Auburns/FastNoiseSIMD A similarly named library inspired by this one that is more user friendly and even faster.

 FastNoise.h / cpp
 -----------------